-sketch, and media fusion scheme) in the proposed face media collection based matching.
-To better simulate the scenarios in real-world forensic investigations, we also provide a case study on the Boston Bomber to determine the efficacy of using media, and the generalization ability of our system to a large gallery with one million background face images.
+We evaluate five different scenarios depending on the contents of the probe set: (i) single image as probe, (ii) single video track as probe, (iii) multiple images as probe, (iv) multiple video tracks as probe, and (v) multiple images and video tracks as probe.
+We also take into account the 3D face models and demographic information in the five scenarios.
+To better simulate the scenarios in real-world forensic investigations, we also provide a case study on the Boston Marathon bomber to determine the efficacy of using media, and the generalization ability of our system to a large gallery with one million background face images.

-For all closed set experiments involving still images from LFW, we input eye locations (from [14]) to the COTS face matcher to help with enrollment because the COTS matcher sometimes enrolls a background face that is not the subject of interest in LFW.
-Against a gallery of approximately 5,000 LFW frontal images, we observed a 2-3% increase in accuracy for Rank-20 and higher by inputting the eye locations.
+For all closed set experiments involving still images from LFW, we input automatically extracted eye locations (from [11]) to the COTS face matcher to help with enrollment because the COTS matcher sometimes enrolls a background face in the LFW image that is not the subject of interest.
+Against a gallery of approximately 5,000 LFW frontal images, we observed a 2-3% increase in accuracy for Rank-20 and higher by inputting the automatically extracted eye locations from [11].
 Note that for the YTF video tracks, there are no available ground-truth eye locations for faces in each frame.
+Recall from Section III-B that we input eye locations from [11] and the COTS face matcher to build the 3D models for LFW images and YTF video frames, respectively; hence, the entire 3D face modeling process is fully automatic.
 We report closed set identification results as Cumulative Match Characteristic (CMC) curves.